multimediaeval/multimediaeval.github.io/_editions/2022/tasks/template.md

 * <!-- # Second research question-->
 <!-- # and so on-->

+#### Participant information
+* Signing up: Fill in the registration form and fill out and return the usage agreement.
+* Making your submission:
+* Attending the workshop:

 #### References and recommended reading
 <!-- # Please use the ACM format for references https://www.acm.org/publications/authors/reference-formatting (but no DOI needed)-->
 <!-- # The paper title should be a hyperlink leading to the paper online-->